v8/v8.dev/src/blog/v8-release-69.md

 Built-in functions currently consume 700 KB in each Isolate (an Isolate roughly corresponds to a browser tab in Chrome).
 This is quite wasteful, and last year we began working on reducing this overhead.
 In V8 v6.4, we shipped [lazy deserialization](/blog/lazy-deserialization), ensuring that each Isolate only pays for the built-ins that it actually needs (but each Isolate still had its own copy).

-Embedded built-ins go one step further.
+[Embedded built-ins](/blog/embedded-builtins) go one step further.
 An embedded built-in is shared by all Isolates, and embedded into the binary itself instead of copied onto the JavaScript heap.
 This means that built-ins exist in memory only once regardless of how many Isolates are running, an especially useful property now that [Site Isolation](https://developers.google.com/web/updates/2018/07/site-isolation) has been enabled by default.
 With embedded built-ins, we’ve seen a median _9% reduction of the V8 heap size_ over the top 10k websites on x64.
 Of these sites, 50% save at least 1.2 MB, 30% save at least 2.1 MB, and 10% save 3.7 MB or more.

 V8 v6.9 ships with support for embedded built-ins on x64 platforms.
 Other platforms will follow soon in upcoming releases.
-Expect more details soon in a dedicated blog post.
+For more details, see our [dedicated blog post](/blog/embedded-builtins).

 ## Performance